Tablelands

 An assessment of population growth drivers in Tablelands reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Tablelands' population, as per AreaSearch's analysis, is approximately 6,413 as of November 2025.
-This figure represents an increase of 209 people, a rise of 3.4%, since the 2021 Census which reported a population of 6,204.
-The change is inferred from the estimated resident population of 6,361 in June 2024 and an additional 40 validated new addresses since the Census date.
-This results in a population density ratio of 0.10 persons per square kilometer.
-Over the past decade, Tablelands has shown resilient growth patterns with a compound annual growth rate of 0.7%, outperforming its SA3 area.
-Overseas migration contributed approximately 54.0% of overall population gains during recent periods.
+Tablelands' population is approximately 6,421 as of February 2026.
+This represents an increase of 217 people since the 2021 Census, which recorded a population of 6,204.
+The growth is inferred from the estimated resident population of 6,361 in June 2024 and an additional 39 validated new addresses since the Census date.
+This results in a population density of 0.10 persons per square kilometer.
+Over the past decade, Tablelands has shown resilient growth with a compound annual growth rate of 0.7%, outperforming its SA3 area.
+Overseas migration contributed approximately 54.0% of overall population gains recently.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Looking ahead, lower quartile growth of regional areas is anticipated nationally, with Tablelands expected to expand by 144 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 1.4% in total over the 17 years.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+When using state projections, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Future population trends anticipate lower quartile growth for locations outside capital cities.
+Tablelands is expected to expand by 144 persons to 2041, reflecting a total increase of 1.3% over the 17-year period, based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population